-Laparoscopic surgery: As noted above, laparoscopy can be used to both diagnose certain causes of infertility, as well as treat said disorders.
-By utilizing this technique a surgeon can remove all believed endometriosis tissue and adhesions, in order to reduce inflammation and distortion of the uterus and other reproductive organs.
-This ultimately increases a patient’s chances of becoming pregnant as a great deal of inflammation is reduced, on top of the many possible causes of the infertility itself.
+Laparoscopic surgery: As noted above, laparoscopy can be used to both diagnose certain causes of infertility, as well as to treat said disorders.
+By utilizing this technique, a surgeon can remove all believed endometriosis tissue and adhesions in order to reduce inflammation and distortion of the uterus and other reproductive organs.
+This ultimately increases a patient’s chances of becoming pregnant as a great deal of inflammation is reduced on top of the many possible causes of the infertility itself.

 Assisted reproductive technology (ART)

-Intrauterine insemination (IUI): In this process a healthy sperm is directly placed into the uterus in order to ensure optimal time of healthy egg release, and thus fertilization.
-This process will be properly timed with your menstrual cycle at that time, whether it is normal or assisted by fertility medication.
+Intrauterine insemination (IUI): In this process, a healthy sperm is placed directly into the uterus in order to ensure optimal time of healthy egg release, and thus fertilization.
+This process will be properly timed with your menstrual cycle, whether it is normal or assisted by fertility medication.

 In Vitro Fertilization (IVF)- This is by far the most common form of ART.
 In this technique, multiple mature eggs are stimulated and retrieved from inside a woman’s uterus and fertilized in a petri dish with the sperm of interest.
 After a few days, the newly formed embryo is then implanted back into the uterus where the pregnancy will be carried out.